Deng Jiaxian: Career

 Deng Jiaxian served as assistant researcher and associate researcher at the Institute of Modern Physics, Chinese Academy of Sciences.
 He joined the Chinese Communist Party in 1956.

-From 1958 on, Deng collaborated for more than two decades in secrecy with a group of young scientists, including Qian Sanqiang, as part of China's Two Bombs, One Satellite initiative to develop nuclear and hydrogen bombs.
-Their efforts led to successful outcomes in 1964 and 1967.
-Deng assumed the role of director of the Theoretical Department at the Ninth Institute of the Ministry of Machinery in 1958.
+Deng joined China's nuclear weapons research institute soon after its establishment in July 1958.
+From then on, Deng collaborated for more than two decades in secrecy with a group of young scientists, including Qian Sanqiang, as part of China's Two Bombs, One Satellite initiative to develop nuclear and hydrogen bombs.
+He led the theoretical group responsible for weapon designs.

+After the Soviet Union reneged on its promises of nuclear support made in the New Defense Technical Accord, Deng and his team were tasked with designing China's first atomic bomb, starting with the incomplete information provided by the Soviet experts during a single lecture.
+Deng and his group conducted the "Nine Calculations," a milestone of China's nuclear weapons program which confirmed a key weapons design parameter (the central pressure needed to reach supercriticality in an implosion-type atomic bomb).
+In March 1963, Deng submitted the preliminary design of China's first atomic bomb.

+The efforts of Deng and his group led to successful outcomes in 1964 and 1967.
 Subsequently, in 1972, he was appointed deputy director at the Ninth Institute of the Ministry of Nuclear Industry and later served as its director.
 On April 9, 1982, Deng Jiaxian was named deputy director of the Science and Technology Commission at the Ministry of Nuclear Industry by the State Council.
 In June 1986, he was appointed by the Central Military Commission as director of the National Defense Science and Technology Commission, Deputy Director of the Committee's Science and Technology Committee, and Member of the 12th Central Committee of the Chinese Communist Party.